jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/service_dynamodb-session-handler.rst

 Ultimately, the throughput and the costs required for your sessions table is going to correlate with your expected traffic and session size.
-The following table explains the amount of read and write operations that are performed on your DynamoDB table for each of the session functions.
+The following table explains the amount of read and write operations that are performed on your |DDB| table for each of the session functions.

 +-------------------------------------+-----------------------------------------------------------------------------+
 | Read via ``session_start()``        | * 1 read operation (only 0.5 if ``consistent_read`` is ``false``).          |